WHAT IS A PRINT?

 View this post on Instagram

 Of the many approaches to intaglio printing there are three that are primarily line processes and closely related to drawing techniques: Engraving, Etching and Drypoint.
 Other intaglio methods used to achieve tonal variations are Mezzotint and Aquatint.
 In intaglio printing, a plate — usually of metal (copper or zinc) — is used and the lines or areas that create the image are incised into the plate by sharp tools or bitten into the plate by acid.
-Once the plate has been fully prepared and inked, it is run through the press under great pressure, forcing dampened paper into the grooves to pick up the ink and thus the image.
+Once the plate has been fully prepared and inked, it is run through the press under great pressure, forcing the dampened paper into the grooves to pick up the ink and thus the image.

 In Engraving, marks are incised onto the plate with metal carving tools called burins.
 No acid is used in this method.
 The plate is then inked and printed.
 Until recently, this method was used most often by commercial printing houses because of the plate’s ability to withstand extremely large editions.
 Engravings can be found as the black and white picture plates in many old books.

 Etching requires the use of acid in the making of the plate.
-The plate is covered with an acid resistant ground.
+The plate is covered with an acid-resistant ground.
 The image is drawn onto the plate, scratching through the ground and exposing the metal.
-The plate is then immersed in acid, and the exposed areas are “bitten” into, creating lines which will hold the ink.
+The plate is then immersed in acid, and the exposed areas are “bitten” into, creating lines that will hold the ink.
 The longer that the plate sits in the acid, the deeper, and therefore darker, the lines will print.
 This enables the printmaker to control the tonal range, from very faint grey to dense black.

 In Drypoint, the printmaker produces a “furrow,” or rough line, that leaves metal burrs on either side of the groove, by drawing directly onto the plate with a steel needle.
 These burrs hold ink and print in a characteristically fuzzy manner.
 This is a positive quality of a drypoint; however, this method generally cannot withstand editions over twenty, as the pressure used in printing flattens the burrs and reduces the ability to hold ink.